ElectronSutra/venture/pages/1-the-realm/1-5-history/1-5-1-the-shogunate-period.md

 prominence of the Shogun, the rising wealth of allodial-states from the refinery economy, and the increasing frequency of raids and attacks from Anathema lead to a decline in the norms of the Shogunate and a growing internal divide.
-Scholars generally point to the fourth century as the turning point when the Shogunate began to lose its path.
+Scholars generally point to the IVth century as the turning point when the Shogunate began to lose its path.

 During the Late Shogunate, the states began to break away, many spinning off to